resonance-designs/longhairrecords/docs/Server_Maintenance.md

       ![Figure 3-A-2](imgs/server_maintenance/Fig-3-A-2.png)

-      The backup will be created and you will be notified when it is complete You should be aware that any new manual backup will overwrite the previous The account only allows one manual backup.
+      The backup will be created, and you will be notified when it is complete You should be aware that any new manual backup will overwrite the previous The account only allows one manual backup.
       <br>
    3. Once the backup is complete, you can power the server back on by clicking on the "Actions" button and then selecting "Power On".